Dr David Arnold

 tel: 01905 85 5298

 David Arnold trained as a Classicist before moving on to doctoral work on twentieth-century American poetry.
 His research and teaching interests lie in poetry, American literature, ecocriticism and narrative criticism.
 He has published articles on the literary improvisations of William Carlos Williams and a book on American poetry: Poetry and Language Writing: Objective and Surreal (Liverpool University Press, 2007).
-His recent work focuses on ecophenomenological readings of modernist writing, and the significance of Buddhist practice and philosophy for literary representations of climate change.
+His recent work focuses on ecophenomenological readings of modernist writing, and Buddhist American Poetry.

 David teaches at undergraduate and postgraduate levels and has responsibility for modules in Literary Theory and American Writing.
-He also supervises doctoral research and is currently Director of Studies for a PhD on the poetry of Edward Thomas and Robert Frost.
 David is a member of both the British Association of American Studies and the Association for the Study of Literature and the Environment.
-He is Course Leader for Worcester’s MA English Literature.
+He is also a member of the Green Voices Research Group.

 Teaching & Research